 Types of Inflation: Demand-Pull Inflation and Cost-Push Inflation

-There are 2 types of inflation that are distinguished by cause: demand-pull inflation and cost-push inflation.
+There are 2 types of inflation distinguished by cause: demand-pull inflation and cost-push inflation.

 Demand-pull inflation occurs when an increase in spending outstrips the increase in economic output, when aggregate demand exceeds aggregate supply.
-Oftentimes, demand-pull inflation occurs when the money supply increases faster than the economy.
+Demand-pull inflation occurs when the money supply increases faster than the economy.
 This shifts the demand curve rightward, causing prices to rise for every level of output.

 As the economy grows, the money supply must increase proportionately.
 If the money supply grows too fast, then inflation results; if it grows too slowly, then deflation results.
-Inflation not only depends on the supply of the money stock, which is the quantity of money, but also depends on how fast people spend it, which is often referred to as the velocity of money.
+Inflation not only depends on the supply of the money stock, which is the quantity of money, but also depends on how fast people spend it, referred to as the velocity of money.
 For an economy, the velocity of money is simply equal to the value of all transactions divided by the value of the money stock.
+Both quantity and velocity determine inflation, but without velocity, the quantity of money is immaterial.
 For instance, if grandma wins a one million-dollar lottery, takes it as a lump-sum payment, then goes home and stuffs it in her big mattress, then it will have no effect on the economy.
 It will be as if the money never existed.
 In this case, the money supply actually decreases, since $1 million has been taken out of circulation.
-This would have a contractionary effect on the economy, albeit a minor one for a $15 trillion economy.
+This would have a contractionary effect on the economy, albeit a minor one for a $20 trillion economy.

 Although central banks control the availability of credit and the money stock, they cannot control the rate at which people spend the money.
 Sometimes, the money supply is increased by the easy availability of credit.
 One of the best illustrations of demand-pull inflation occurred during 2003-2007, when real estate prices exploded, because banks started giving loans to anyone who could breathe.
 The mortgages were packaged into mortgage-backed securities, which the banks then sold to investors, passing along the credit default risk of the mortgages to the investors.
 This took the mortgages off the banks' balance sheet, allowing them to make even more loans, which they did because they profited from the origination and servicing fees for the loans.
 This continual process increased demand much faster than the supply could increase, so demand-pull inflation resulted.

-As long as the increase in economic output is greater than the increase in the money supply, there will be no demand-pull inflation.
+As long as the increase in economic output exceeds the increase in the money supply, there will be no demand-pull inflation.
 As long as firms have idle capacity, increases in spending will cause the firms to use up their capacity before raising prices.
-However, as the economy nears full employment, and idle capacity becomes used up, it becomes increasingly difficult to increase output, so prices rise.
-The marginal cost of producing extra product increases substantially as the limits of fixed capital are reached, so businesses must raise prices to remain profitable.
+However, as the economy nears full employment, and idle capacity becomes used up, it becomes increasingly difficult to increase output without significant additional investments, so prices rise.
+The marginal cost of producing extra product increases substantially as the limits of fixed capital and limited labor are reached, so businesses must raise prices to remain profitable.